edev/sira/README.md

 # Sira: Simple Remote Administration

-Sira ("SIGH-rah", but pronounce it however you please) is a tool for managing small collections of Linux computers (including virtual machines).

-By focusing on small, simple deployments, Sira can favor ergonomics, readability, and obvious correctness.
+Sira (officially pronounced "SIGH-rah", but pronounce it however you wish) is a tool for managing small collections of Linux computers (including virtual machines).
+By focusing on small, simple deployments, Sira can favor ergonomics, readability, and obvious correctness over more advanced features.
 By only supporting Linux, Sira can integrate beautifully and natively into Linux workflows.
+For simple, Linux-focused networks, Sira aims to provide a transparent abstraction that makes automating system administration as simple as writing the commands in an SSH session or script.

 ## Getting started

 To get a feel for Sira, keep reading below.
-Once you're ready to try it out yourself, work through the [installation guide](/installation.md) and return here once you're done.
+Once you're ready to try it for yourself, work through the [installation guide](/installation.md) and return here once you're done.

 Sira is split into a control node application called `sira` and a client application called `sira-client`.
 You pass `sira` a list of files containing instructions, and it connects to nodes via SSH and invokes `sira-client` to execute those instructions.
 There is no always-on server, and you do not need to open any extra ports.
-In fact, the account that runs `sira-client` is far better secured than a typical administrator's account.
+In fact, the account that runs `sira-client` is far better secured than a typical administrator's account!
 (For details, see [security.md](/security.md).)

 ### Installing `sira-client` on a managed node